-Class Five - Second Allowed Secured Claim of National Finance Corporation.
-Class Five is a Claim purportedly secured by the attachment recorded at the Rockingham County Registry of Deeds at Book 5701, Page 0541.
+Class Six - Second Allowed Secured Claim of National Finance Corporation.
+Class Six is a Claim purportedly secured by the attachment recorded at the Rockingham County Registry of Deeds at Book 5701, Page 0541.
 In full and final satisfaction of the Claim in Class Five the Claim shall be paid as provided herein.
 The total amount due under Class Five shall be based upon the Allowed Secured Claim to the extent provided in 11 U.S.C.
 Section 506(a) of the Bankruptcy Code.
 Thus, the total estimated amount of Claim Five is \$60,109.
 Claim Five shall be paid according to a promissory note (the "Note Related to the Attachment") in the amount of \$60,109 and shall be paid in monthly installments at 6% over 20 years.
 The estimated monthly payment is \$431.
+The Debtor reserves the right to pre-pay this obligation from non-debtor funds (thereby reducing the total interest that will be paid) should Ms. D'Aoust wish to contribute her personal funds.
+When the debt has been paid in full, National Finance Shall Record a Release of Attachment.
 The Class Five Claim is impaired under the Plan and the holder of such Claim will be entitled to vote as a class to accept or reject this Plan.

-Class Six - General Unsecured Claim of National Finance Corporation.
+Class Seven - General Unsecured Claim of National Finance Corporation.
 The Class Six Claim shall consist of the amount owed to National Finance Corporation, which pursuant to 11 U.S.C.
 Section 506 of the Bankruptcy Code, is not secured by the National Finance Corporation attachment.
-The Debtor asserts the Class Six Claim to be in the amount of 33,922.
+The Debtor asserts the Class Six Claim to be in the amount of \$33,922.
 In full and final satisfaction of the Unsecured Claim of National Finance, the Debtor will make payments toward this debt for the sixty (60) months following the Effective Date at \$100 per month beginning thirty (30) days after the Effective Date for a total payment of \$6,000 which is a 17.68% distribution.
 The Debtor reserves the right to make this payment in a lump sum from non-debtor funds should Ms. D'Aoust wish to contribute her personal funds.
 When a total of \$6,000 has been paid, whether by monthly payment, lump sum, or a combination of the two, the debt shall be deemed satisfied in full.